-Install Stator and Backing Plates
+Install Stator and Backing Plate

-- Apply pipe sealant with Teflon® (Loctite® 592TM Thread Sealant or equivalent) to stator mounting holes - 2.
-Position stator aligning mounting holes so leads are at bottom, towards crankcase. - 3.
-Install and torque screws to 6.2 N·m (55 in. lb.). - Route stator leads in crankcase channel, then install backing plates and stator wire bracket (if used).
-Secure using screws.
-Torque screws to 7.3 N⋅m (65 in. lb.).
+- Apply pipe sealant with Teflon® (Loctite® PST® 592TM Thread Sealant or equivalent) to stator mounting holes. - 2.
+Position stator aligning mounting holes so that leads are at bottom, towards crankcase. - 3.
+Install and torque screws to 6.2 N·m (55 in. lb.).

+Route stator leads in crankcase channel, then install backing plate.
+Secure with screws.
+Torque screws to 7.3 N·m (65 in. lb.).